Gliese 667 Cc: Habitability

 Furthermore, the planet is likely tidally locked, with one side of its hemisphere permanently facing towards the star, and the opposite side being dark and cold.
 However, between these two intense areas, there could be a sliver of habitability—called the terminator line, where the temperatures may be suitable (about 273 K) for liquid water to exist.
 Additionally, a much larger portion of the planet may be habitable if it supports a thick enough atmosphere to transfer heat to the side facing away from the star.

 However, in a 2013 paper, it was revealed that Gliese 667 Cc is subject to tidal heating 300 times that of Earth.
 This in part is due to its small eccentric orbit around the host star.
+Further simulations of the interaction between Gliese 667Cc and Gliese 667Cb show that it would be subjected to intense tidal energies.
+The energy that it is subjected to would warm the planet up by 1.6 Kelvin every one hundred thousand years causing the partial or complete melting the mantle and covering the surface in lava.
 Because of this, the chances of habitability are very likely to be lower than originally estimated.

 Discovery

 Gliese 667 Cc was first announced in a pre-print made public on 21 November 2011 by the European Southern Observatory's High Accuracy Radial Velocity Planet Searcher (HARPS) group using the radial velocity method (Doppler method).
 The announcement of a refereed journal report came on 2 February 2012 by researchers at the University of Göttingen and the Carnegie Institution for Science and backing up the ESO HARPS group discovery.